d-velop/dvelop-sdk-node/packages/requestid/README.md

 # `requestid`

 Package contains functions to handle a unique id for the current request.
-For example it contains a middleware which reads the current request id from the incoming HTTP request an passes a corresponding property down the request chain.
+For example it contains a middleware, which reads the current request id from the incoming HTTP request and passes a corresponding property down the request chain.

 ## Usage